Geologic Story

 Chapter 4: Cenozoic Era

-Tertiary Volcanism
+Paleogene Volcanism

-Volcanic processes during the Tertiary Period are responsible for one of the most notable geologic features in Curecanti.
+Volcanic processes during the Paleogene Period are responsible for one of the most notable geologic features in Curecanti.
 The Dillon Pinnacles tower above the northern shore of Sapinero Basin in Blue Mesa Reservoir.
 West Elk Breccia (pronounced bretch'-yuh) is the rock that makes up these pinnacles.
 It formed from a huge volcanic mud flow of ash and volcanic debris that spewed from violent eruptions in the West Elk Mountains about 30 million years ago.

 The West Elk Breccia contains a jumble of angular rock fragments that vary in size and shape.
 These fragments are imbedded in a matrix of fine volcanic ash and mud.
 Many of the larger clastic fragments are more resistant to the effects of erosion and weathering than the soft, mud-ash matrix.
 These larger rock fragments provide protection against the elements, sheltering the rock beneath it.
 The result is spire-like pinnacles.